fribbels/Fribbels-Epic-7-Optimizer/README.md

 - If you get a error that contains "Current relative path is C:\Windows\system32..."
   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for
 - If your optimization suddenly stops working completely, check if you have one of these weird looking items in your gear tab: https://i.imgur.com/BzAgRjR.png.
 If one is there, edit it to fill in all the fields, but just leave the stats at 0. https://i.imgur.com/wDKDaE5.png
+- If a hero is missing from the drop down list, the data is being pulled from Epic7DB API.
+If the hero is available in the API but not in the app, contact me.

 ## Contact me